 Step 4: Your tenant will have the option to file a dispute.

-After a landlord files a summons and complaint and the tenant wants to contest the eviction, they'll file an answer with the court.
+After a landlord files a summons and complaint and the tenant wants to contest the eviction, the tenant will file an answer with the court.
 Their answer must be written, and they must file it within 3 days after they've received the summons and complaint.

 If a tenant chooses not to file an answer, the court or judicial officer decides the outcome of the summons and complaint.
 It is likely the court will file a default judgment in your favor.
 However, if a tenant chooses to file one, then the court will schedule a hearing.
-In Utah, a tenant may object to their eviction by stating:
+In Utah, a tenant may object to their eviction during an eviction hearing by stating:

-• You failed to maintain the rental property to habitable standards.
+- You failed to maintain the rental unit to habitable standards.
 According to the Utah Fit Premises Act, you have a responsibility to keep the rental premises sanitary and habitable for your tenants.

 Step 5: The court will give a judgment.

-If the judgment is in your favor, either through a default judgment or at a hearing, the court will issue an Order of Restitution.
+If the judgment of the eviction trial is in your favor, either through a default judgment or at a hearing, the district court will issue an Order of Restitution.
 The Order of Restitution demands the tenant to take their personal belongs and leave your residence, or be forcibly removed.
-This usually gives them 3 days or fewer to vacate.
+This usually gives them a notice period of 3 days or fewer to vacate.
 If a tenant does not vacate even after being given the court order, officers can come and forcibly remove the tenant from your rental unit.

 Disclaimer: This blog is only intended to be informational.
 If you have specific questions or need expert help, kindly get in touch with a qualified attorney or an experienced property management company in Utah.